 The downlands reach the coast only at Timaru, where there are low cliffs.
 The Canterbury and lower Waitaki plains, and the narrow plain south of Timaru, end on shingle beaches.
 Caroline Bay is an artificially created sandy beach.
 Many of the coastal lagoons and swamps have been drained, but the largest, the Wainono Lagoon, is still extensive.

 South Canterbury’s rivers are endangered by the spread of didymo, a brown algae also known as ‘rock snot’.
 First discovered in 2004, it spreads rapidly, choking rivers and reducing food supplies for fish and birds.
 Forming in the lower reaches of the Waitaki, by 2006 it had reached one of its tributaries, the Ahuriri River.

 South Canterbury has two types of river.
-The boundary rivers, Waitaki (209 kilometres long) and Rangitātā (121 kilometres), rise from glaciers in the Southern Alps.
-The other rivers drain from the ranges east of the Mackenzie Country.
-These are less than 100 kilometres long.
-They are exposed to heavy southerly and easterly rains and cause South Canterbury’s worst floods.
+The boundary rivers, Waitaki (209 kilometres long) and Rangitātā (121 kilometres), flow from glaciers in the Southern Alps.
+The other rivers drain from the ranges east of the Mackenzie Country and are less than 100 kilometres long.
+They are exposed to heavy rain from the south and east and cause South Canterbury’s worst floods.